 10% discount off registration fee for Water and Wastewater Network members.

 Course structureThis unique masterclass will be delivered live online over 3 hours by Dr Zhugen Yang (Lecturer in Sensor Technology) who has over ten years’ experience on sensors development for water, environment, and health.
 He heads the Cranfield University Sensors Laboratory, a world-class, cutting-edge research into sensors and their uses in water and the water industry.
 His research focuses on the development of low-cost, rapid, and point-of-use sensors and devices for environmental science (e.g., microbial contamination in drinking water), public health (e.g. SARS-Cov-2, illicit drugs), and biomedical diagnostics (e.g. infectious disease and cancer).

-What you will learnThis masterclass will provide an overview of state-of-the-art sensors technology for the Water-Environment-Health nexus which involves multidisciplinary skills (chemistry, nanotechnology, microbiology, and engineering).
-You will learn how to design, characterise, fabricate, and validate sensors, and how to adapt the sensors for water and environment applications.
-It will cover the fundamental principles of sensors (transducers, recognition element, signal amplification strategy etc.) and will feature case studies for water and wastewater quality measurement.
-Recent progress on sensor technology development will also be briefly presented, including opportunities for further development for other applications (e.g., environmental monitoring, food safety and healthcare).
+What you will learnThis masterclass will provide an overview of state-of-the-art sensors technology which involves multidisciplinary skills (chemistry, nanotechnology, microbiology, and engineering).
+You will learn how to design, characterise, fabricate, and validate the sensors, as well as key points on how to adapt the sensors for water and environment application.
+It will cover sensors’ fundamental principles and will feature case studies for water and wastewater quality measurement.
+Recent progress on the technology development will also be covered and opportunities for further development for other applications discussed (e.g., environmental monitoring and food safety and healthcare).

-- Fundamental on sensors (chemical and biological sensors),
+- Fundamentals of sensors (chemical and biological sensors),

 - Sensor elements (transducer, recognition, readout etc.),

 - Engineering approach for sensors application in the field,